kbmackenzie/InscryptionJSONDump/README.md

-An assortment of examples of mods made with Inscryption's JSON loader.
+An assortment of examples of mods made for Inscryption with JSONCardLoader and my own JSON-loader mods.